Yandex Cloud

 Note

-If your domain is delegated to Yandex Cloud DNS, use this guide to create a resource record.
-In other cases, use your domain name registrar's personal account page.
+If your domain is delegated to Yandex Cloud DNS, create a resource record according to this guide.
+Otherwise, use your domain name registrar's personal account.
 If you have any questions, refer to the relevant documentation or contact the registrar's support service.

 Management console

-1. In the management console, select the folder the new address is in.
+1. In the management console, select the folder that contains the address you created.

-2. In the list of services, select Cloud Postbox and select the required address.
+2. Go to Cloud Postbox and select the address.

-3. Click Verify address.
+3. Click Run verification.
 If the TXT record is created correctly, the verification status on the address page will change to Success.

-DNS server responses are cached, so delays may occur when updating a resource record.
+DNS server responses are cached, so you may experience delays when updating the resource record.

 1. Select the specification you will use to create your workflow.
-Both the above specifications use integrations with Yandex Tracker, Yandex Foundation Models, and Yandex Cloud Postbox; however, they analyze the input data differently.
+Both specifications use integrations with Yandex Tracker, Yandex Cloud AI Studio, and Yandex Cloud Postbox; however, they analyze the input data differently.

 Option 1